Skip to content

 from sympy import *

-Follow the paper [2] we created a python pyomo model to describe an optimization problem where a pramatrized cost expression characterise the geometrical configuration of a protein (amino acid sequence).
+Following the paper [2], create a Python Pyomo model to describe an optimization problem where a paramatrized cost expression characterizes the geometrical configuration of a protein (amino acid sequence).

-Without too many details, the paper places the protein on a grid of tetrahedral lattice.
+Without going into too many details, the paper places the protein on the grid of a tetrahedral lattice.
 Each amino acid can be located in any vertex of the lattice, and an index is set to each amino acid.
-Since each vertex has four neighbours, after locating an index in space, the next location will be set by pointing one of the four directions indicated by an integer \([0,1,2,3]\).
-In order to do ascribe a direction, we assign each amino acid 2 qubits, thus mapping each index to a direction: \([00] \rightarrow 0\) ; \([01] \rightarrow 1\) ; \([10] \rightarrow 2\) ; \([11] \rightarrow 3\) .
-For convenance of the coding, each even and odd index of amino acid, has an opposite meaning in space.
-I.e., "0" will mean "left" for odd index, but "right" for even index.
+Since each vertex has four neighbors, after locating an index in space, the next location is set by pointing in one of the four directions indicated by an integer \([0,1,2,3]\).
+To ascribe a direction, assign each amino acid two qubits, thus mapping each index to a direction:

-For Protein of \(N\) amino acids, we have \(N-1\) directions (or edges).
-However, since the first two direction only set the orientation of the molecule in space, but do not determine the relative location of the amino acids, we are left with \(N-3\) directions (since in thethrader lattice, there is an equal angle between each three vertices, the relations will be the same for the first three regardless of the chosen direction).
-Thus, the needed number of qubits to describe the directions in the lattice is \(2(N-3)\), and the two first directions are set arbitrarily.
+A protein of \(N\) amino acids has \(N-1\) directions (or edges).
+However, since the first two directions only set the orientation of the molecule in space but do not determine the relative location of the amino acids, there are \(N-3\) directions.
+(In thethrader lattice, there is an equal angle between each three vertices, so the relations are the same for the first three, regardless of the chosen direction.)
+Thus, the required number of qubits to describe the directions in the lattice is \(2(N-3)\), and the two first directions are set arbitrarily.

-Next, we need to set the Hamiltonian, i.e. the cost function that will be sent to minimization.
-The Hamiltonian consists of two terms: \(H_{gc}\) describing geometrical constraints, and \(H_{int}\) describing the interactions between the amino acids (the paper also discusses a third, chirality constraint which is only relevant to side chains, which were not considered in the scope of this algorithm):
+Next, set the Hamiltonian; i.e., the cost function that is sent to minimization.
+The Hamiltonian consists of two terms: \(H_{gc}\) describing geometrical constraints, and \(H_{int}\) describing the interactions between the amino acids (the paper also discusses a third chirality constraint that is only relevant to side chains, which are not considered in the scope of this algorithm):

-• \(H_{gc}\) - prevents two consecutive direction to fold back.
-Since we used a convention where odd and even index has an opposite meaning in space, it is sufficient to add large penalty term if two consecutive direction are the same.
+• \(H_{gc}\) - prevents two consecutive directions to fold back.
+Since this tutorial uses a convention where the odd and even indexes have an opposite meaning in space, it is sufficient to add a large penalty term if two consecutive directions are the same.

-• \(H_{int}\) - For the interaction, we define extra qubits, which determine if the interaction is "turned on".
-If so, they add negative (beneficial) energy term \(epsilon\), which indicates the interaction between amino acids. \(epsilon\) is a nearest neighbor (NN) interaction tern, relevant for distance 1 only, therefore we add a penalty for other distances.
-Note that currently, we are taking the interaction to be constant value (\(epsilon\)) regurdless of the type of amino acids interaction.
-This can be easly modified by insering the Miyazawa & Jernigan table [3].
+• \(H_{int}\) - For the interaction, define extra qubits, which determine if the interaction is "turned on".
+If so, they add a negative (beneficial) energy term \(epsilon\), which indicates the interaction between amino acids. \(epsilon\) is a nearest neighbor (NN) interaction term, relevant for distance 1 only; therefore, add a penalty for other distances.
+Note that this tutorial takes the interaction to be a constant value (\(epsilon\)) regardless of the type of amino acid interaction.
+You can modify this by inserting the Miyazawa & Jernigan table [3].

-Since it is trivial that following amino acid in the sequence will be nearest neighbors its irrelevant to calculate the contributing energy from such interaction (it will add a constant number regardless of the qubit’s value).
-In fact, due to the structure of the tetrahedral lattice, only amino acids further than 5 in the sequence might have non-trivial interaction.
+Since it is trivial that the following amino acid in the sequence is the nearest neighbor, it is irrelevant to calculate the contributing energy from such an interaction (it adds a constant number regardless of the qubit’s value).
+In fact, due to the structure of the tetrahedral lattice, only amino acids further away than fifth in the sequence might have non-trivial interaction.
 Thus, the number of possible interactions (and thus the number of interaction qubits) is (N-5)*(N-4)/2 (calculated via arithmetic progression).

-In addition, we prevent folding back into the chain, while encouraging distance 1 interactions, by making sure that the indices following the two interacting amino acids, do not overlaps with the interacting amino acid themselves.
-In other words, for NN \((i,j)\), {i-1,i+1} must be at distance 2 (else, they will be at distance 0, i.e. overlapping).
-To account for that, a penalty is added to the interaction term.
+In addition, to prevent folding back into the chain, while encouraging distance 1 interactions, make sure that the indices following the two interacting amino acids do not overlap with the interacting amino acid themselves.
+In other words, for NN \((i,j)\), {i-1,i+1} must be at distance 2 (or else they will be at distance 0; i.e., overlapping).
+To account for that, add a penalty to the interaction term.

 def folding_hamiltonian(main_chain: str) -> pyo.ConcreteModel: